vemularajesh225/Alarm/README.md

 Delete Alarm: Each alarm in the list has a delete button.
 Users can click the button to remove the alarm from the list.
 Deleting an alarm does not trigger an alert.

-Getting Started
+# Getting Started
-To use and deploy this Alarm Clock web application, follow these steps:
+To use and deploy this Alarm  web application, follow these steps:

 Clone this repository to your local machine or download this main (root) folder:(https://github.com/vemularajesh225/Alarm)